similicious/berlin-buergeramt-bot/README.md

 **USE AT OWN RISK**

 ## Getting started
-1. cone the repository
+* clone the repository
 ```
 https://github.com/similicious/berlin-buergeramt-bot
 ```
-1. cd into the cloned repository
+* cd into the cloned repository
-1. install dependencies
+* install dependencies
 ```
 npm install
 ```
-1. copy .env.sample
+* create .env by copying .env.sample
 ```
-cp .env.sample cp .env
+cp .env.sample .env
 ```
-1. edit .env to suit your needs
+* edit .env to suit your needs
 ```
 BOOKING_URL=The link to the appointments page.
 Use the link behind "Termin buchen" or "Termin berlinweit suchen" buttons.
 USER_AGENT=A string containing your email address